NeilKleistGao/leptIni/README.md

 name: the name of section   key: the key of property    d/s/b: the default value of property, which can be ignored */

-void eraseProperty(std::string name ,std::string key);
+void eraseProperty(const std::string& name ,const std::string& key);
 /*
 删除一个属性。
 Delete a property.